Skip to Content

 Prior to her role as deputy managing partner, she focused her practice on the defense of class actions involving non-profit debt management, for profit debt-settlement, and consumer trade practices.
 Ms. Bratter assisted clients with litigation involving highly regulated industries including health care, consumer finance, debt settlement, labor and employment and securities, and defended against federal and state government investigations for hospitality, timeshare, consumer finance and other industries.

-In December of 2012, she started a charitable foundation called Kids Can, an organization that is based on the concept of kids of all ages, helping other kids and to unlock the potential in children, by empowering them to give back to the community and enrich the lives of those who are less fortunate.
+In December 2012, she started a charitable foundation called Kids Can, an organization that is based on the concept of kids of all ages, helping other kids and to unlock the potential in children, by empowering them to give back to the community and enrich the lives of those who are less fortunate.
 In 2017, Ms. Bratter was appointed to the Performing Arts Center Authority by the Broward County Board of County Commissioners.
 The board is charged with keeping the Broward Center vital and responsive.
 As the community evolves, the Performing Arts Center Authority helps to shape the Broward Center’s future.
 Ms. Bratter also regularly volunteers her time to serve as a debate tournament judge for local high schools and law schools.

 She was admitted to The Florida Bar in 2003.
 Prior to obtaining her law degree, cum laude, from Nova Southeastern University Shepard Broad Law Center, Ms. Bratter earned her B.A. in International Affairs from the George Washington University, Elliott School of International Affairs.